 This ultimate margarita requires just three easy-to-memorize ingredients—tequila, lime, and agave nectar.
 You read that correctly.
 It exchanges cloying Cointreau for a splash of sweet agave nectar.
 What results is exceptionally smooooooooth and dangerously sippable.
 Just ask anyone who’s tried it…and then inevitably gone back for more.
 Originally published July 26, 2013.–Renee Schettler Rossi

 What About Cointreau?
 Note

-Nothing against Cointreau, but some of us don’t care for it in our margarita.
-Just don’t need that sweetly tart citrus zing cloying things up.
-If you like it, that’s fine.
-We’re not saying one way or the other is right or wrong.
-Just kindly don’t tell us how to make or shake our margs.
-This recipe is for those like-minded folks.
+Nothing against Cointreau, but some of us simply don’t care for it in our margarita.
+We don’t want that sweetly tart citrus zing cloying things up and obscuring the taste of a proper silver tequila.
+If you like Cointreau, that’s fine, we’re not knocking your taste and we’re not saying one way or the other is right or wrong.
+Just kindly don’t tell us how to make our margs.

 - Quick Glance

 - 10 M

 - Makes 8

 - 2 cups tequila blanco

 - 1 cup fresh lime juice (from about 10 limes, plus 1 more lime, cut into 8 wedges, for garnish)